To Improve Education, Address Poverty

 Eight big ideas to make schools better.
 For everyone.

-In the eyes of the public, low test scores indicate failing schools.
+In the eyes of the public, patterns of low test scores indicate failing schools.
 That's wrong.

-The real culprit is not schools at all.
-Schools are essential to education, but they aren't the only thing that matters.
+To be clear, test scores matter, but the real culprit may not be schools.
+Schools with a pattern of low test scores nearly always have a lot of families living in poverty.
 Poverty has a profound influence on how well students are prepared for school.
-Students need basic economic and social support, and so do families and schools.
+To do well, students need basic economic and social support, and so do families and schools.

 It will take more than tinkering at the local school level to make America's education systems great.
 Tax and social policies must change.
 Here are eight recommendations.